Archive for the ‘Scuba Courses’ Category

 We are quite proud of our children’s accomplishments and experiences diving.
 None of which would have been possible without the professional attention of Scuba Cat and most especially Sarah.
 I recommend that if you are looking to learn to dive, refresh your skills or increase your certification you do it with Scuba Cat.
 All I ask is when you are done diving for the day, you lift a cold Singha and mention me in a toast.

-Another Scuba Cat Diving PADI Certificate of Excellence 2011
+Another Scuba Cat Diving Certificate of Excellence 2011

 Another big thank you to Jelena Rsumovic who completed her internship with us during 2011.
-She completed all PADI courses with Scuba Cat Diving from PADI Divemaster to PADI Instructor.
+She completed all courses with Scuba Cat Diving from Divemaster to Instructor.

 Scuba Cat Diving Phuket Thailand Learn to Dive